6.4.1 Selecting text and elements

 6.4.3 Selecting an element

-To select any element, such as an image or a table, click once on the element.
+To select an element, such as an image or a table, click once on the element.
 Any button associated with that element, like the Insert / Edit Image or Insert Table button, will become active.
 The element can now be edited using the dialog opened by clicking the active button or styled by other buttons in the editor toolbar.

 6.4.4 Selecting Table elements